 A Final Word on Choosing a Name for Your Goat or Sheep

-It can take time to pick that perfect name so don't be discouraged if you don't like one right away.
+It can take time to pick that perfect name.
 Get to know your goat or sheep for a little while.
 Observe him, find out what he likes to eat, if he is active or shy.
 You'll think of a name or find one you like eventually.